Choosing the Right Poly Mailers for Your Business

 Our community of brands is incredibly diverse, and their needs are equally varied.

-For brands ordering 50 thousand mailers at a time, EcoEnclose offers eight poly mailer film blend options, with domestic and overseas manufacturing options.
+For brands ordering 50 thousand mailers at a time, EcoEnclose offers six poly mailer film blend options, with domestic and overseas manufacturing options.
 The diversity in our options means we can live by our progress over perfection ethos by meeting brands where they’re at in their sustainability journey and supporting them as their needs (and wants) change.

 Source: EcoEnclose.
 Click to enlarge.

-In addition to the eight film blends EcoEnclose offers, we know there are many other options for enterprise brands.
+In addition to the six film blends EcoEnclose offers, we know there are many other options for enterprise brands.
 Some are made with all virgin material, some with up to a certain percentage of recycled content, and some have extremely difficult-to-verify claims.

 To help brands navigate the entire market landscape, we’ve developed this infographic mapping options based on circularity and domestic vs international manufacturing.